 The Company's subsidiaries provide marine drybulk transportation services, transporting bulk cargoes, particularly coal, grain and iron ore, along worldwide shipping routes for some of the world's largest users of such services.

-As of February 5, 2016, the Company's operational fleet comprised of 37 drybulk vessels two of which have been agreed to be sold, with an average age of 6.1 years and an aggregate carrying capacity of 3.3 million dwt.
-The fleet consists of 14 Panamax class vessels, 8 Kamsarmax class vessels, 12 Post-Panamax class vessels and 3 Capesize class vessels, all built from 2003 onwards.
+As of February 17, 2017, the Company's operational fleet comprised of 38 drybulk vessels, with an average age of 6.6 years and an aggregate carrying capacity of 3,421,800 million dwt.
+The fleet consists of 14 Panamax class vessels, nine Kamsarmax class vessels, 12 post- Panamax class vessels and three Capesize class vessels, all built 2003 onwards.

 The Company's common stock is listed on the NYSE where it trades under the symbol "SB."
 The Company's preferred stock "Series B" and "Series C" and "Series D" are listed on the NYSE, trading under the symbols "SB.PR.B." and "SB.PR.C." and "SB.PR.D." respectively.